When people think of babies, they usually think of mothers before fathers.

 paternity that can be harmful, especially in cases of

 divorce and child custody.
-At James D. Madden & Aruna P. Rodrigo, Family Law Attorneys, we believe that
+At Aruna P. Rodrigo, Family Law Attorney, we believe that

 you should be well informed at all times, especially about matters of